15 Resources to Help Divorced Mothers Get Back on Their Feet

 Emotional Support Programs for Divorced Mothers

-Emotional support for divorced moms takes the forms of support groups, counseling and even legal guidance.
-The programs below focus on providing divorced mothers with information about the common effects of divorce and running a single parent household.
+Emotional support for divorced moms takes the form of support groups, counseling, and even legal guidance.
+These programs focus on providing divorced mothers with information about the common effects of divorce and running a single-parent household:

 • International Association for Marriage and Family Counselors: This association provides referrals to licensed therapists and counselors familiar with handling the emotional difficulties many children and adults encounter during or after a divorce.
 Referrals are available for any state.

-• Children's Rights Counsel: This organization educates parents about handling the most common responses and problems affectiing children during and after a divorce.
+• Children's Rights Counsel: This organization educates parents about handling the most common responses and problems affecting children during and after a divorce.

 • Child Abuse Listening and Mediation: This group counsels parents who believe that the stresses in their lives may lead them to harm their children.
 Counseling can be one-on-one or through support groups.
 Support focuses on fostering better relationships between children and divorced parents.

-• DivorceCare.org: This organization teaches parents about how divorce affects themselves and their children and how to handle the changes it causes.
+• DivorceCare.org: This organization educates parents on how divorce affects themselves and their children and how to handle the changes it causes.
 Local chapters can be found on the organization's website.
 The group also offers DivorceCare for Kids.

 Divorced mothers can also find support online.
-Usually, online support takes the form of discussion forums or regularly posted articles about the event written by professional counselors.
+Usually, online support comes in the form of discussion forums or regularly posted articles about divorce-related life changes written by professional counselors.

-• Midlife Divorce Recovery: This online support group provides discussion forums, statistics and recent divorce laws.
+• Midlife Divorce Recovery: This online support group provides discussion forums, statistics, and information on recent divorce laws.
 Users can also access articles on a variety of divorce topics.

 • Women's Divorce: This online chat forum allows divorced women to discuss troubling situations around their divorce.